slu-soc1120/syllabus/intro.Rmd

 All readings are listed on the [**Reading List**](/lecture-schedule.html) and should be completed before the course meeting on the week in which they are assigned (unless otherwise noted).
 Full text versions of most readings not found in the books assigned for the course can be obtained using the library's [Electronic Reserves](http://eres.slu.edu/eres/coursepass.aspx?cid=4443) system.
 The password for the Electric Reserves will be posted on **[Google Classroom](https://classroom.google.com)**.

 Many of the readings posted on [Electronic Reserves](http://eres.slu.edu/eres/coursepass.aspx?cid=4443) are peer reviewed journal articles.
 This means that they are written with an aim to contribute to scientific debates.
-Their primary audiances are typically health care providers, professors, and graduate students.
+Their primary audiences are typically health care providers, professors, and graduate students.
 They are therefore sometimes *difficult* to read.
-Give yourself time - I don't expect each student to fully understanding the intracacies of each article (especially the statistics included in some), but I do expect you to walk away with a general sense of the argument and evidence presented.
+Give yourself time - I don't expect each student to fully understanding the intricacies of each article (especially the statistics included in some), but I do expect you to walk away with a general sense of the argument and evidence presented.